Best Phones For Any Budget

 Data Transfer680/ 877

 No phone in our current database combines battery life and sustained performance the way the Magic8 Pro does.
 Web browsing drains only 11% of the battery per hour, which is less than half the drain rate of the Galaxy S26 Ultra at the same price.
 Gaming sits at 25% drain per hour, roughly in line with the field.
-The Snapdragon 8 Elite Gen 5 posts a GeekBench multi-core score of 11,188 and leads our AI benchmark results across all tested devices.
+The Snapdragon 8 Elite Gen 5 posts a GeekBench multi-core score of 11,188.
 The display peaks near 5,000 nits in HDR and calibrates cleanly in standard mode.
 Wired 120-watt charging reaches 81% in 30 minutes.

 The Magic7 Pro, its direct predecessor at the same price, was already a strong all-rounder, and the overall scores between the two are close.
 The generational jump is more pronounced in battery endurance and processor performance than the headline number suggests.